ideal-lab5/Grants-Program/applications/TBD_project.md

 **Secret Stuff** is a Blockchain Backed Decentralized Secret Manager.

 We use passwords and secrets everyday, in the best case scenario we use a localy hosted or a centralized password manager to store them.
-Now imagine that our local storage gets destroyed, or the centralized password manager goes out of business?
+Now imagine that our local storage gets destroyed, or the centralized password manager goes out of business, like [ScretHub](https://secrethub.io/)?
 We could potentially lose all our secrets.

 But what if we could store them in a decentralized way, and have them available to us when we need them, without having to trust a third party?